marwai/flask_login/README.md

 # Flask Web Page Application
-Flask is a lightweight Web Server Gateway Interface (WSGI) web application framework.
-It is designed to make getting started quick and easy; with the ability to scale up to complex applications.
+- Flask is a lightweight Web Server Gateway Interface (WSGI) web application framework.
+- It is designed to make getting started quick and easy
+- Ability to scale up to complex applications.
 It doesn't come with any built packages.

-It is very beneficial

-Advantages:
-- Scalability -
-- Simple Development - Requires Knowledge of Python
-- Flexibility - They are few parts that cannot be easily and safely altered because of is simplicity and minimality
-- Performance - Few levels of abstraction between you, database, requests, cache etc.
-- Modularity -
+- Microframework because it does not require particular tools or libraries

+## Web is a web framework?
+Web framework is a collection of libraries and modules that enable web application developers to write applications

-# Acceptance Criteria
+## Acceptance Criteria
 * User must be able to login with username and password
 * be directed to homepage/index.html if unsuccessful redirected to error page 404/customised page with message of your choice